Approaches to Conflict-free Replicated Data Types: Operation-based CRDTs

 We may define different CRDTs, with different semantics, for each sequential data type (e.g., for a set).
-A particularly interesting concept, for choosing in which way a conflict between two operations is handled, is what can be called \emph{observed-cancel} semantics, essentially ``cancel observed (visible) operations, as if they were never issued''.
+A particularly interesting concept, for choosing in which way a conflict between two operations is handled, is what can be called \emph{observed-cancel} semantics.
+Essentially, ``cancel observed (visible) operations, as if they were never issued''.

 Using causal delivery, as usual for op-based CRDTs, this means that an operation which cancels another will cancel the operations in its causal past, but not the ones concurrently issued.
-This is the most appealing choice because it makes an operation act upon a closed, well defined set of other operations which have already taken effect on the state, but will not ``blindly discard'' updates not yet seen, and that could not have been accounted for yet.
+This is the most appealing choice because it makes an operation act upon a closed, well defined set of other operations which have already taken effect on the state.
+It will not ``blindly discard'' updates not yet seen, and that could not have been accounted for yet.
 (Such updates will eventually become visible and can always be canceled subsequently.)
 This prevents undesired ``lost updates'' which CRDTs aim to avoid.
 Two examples are the observed-remove set~\cite{DBLP:journals/corr/abs-1210-3368}: \begin{itemize} \item has add and remove operations; \item remove only cancels the adds visible to it; \item concurrent adds will not be canceled and will ``win''; \end{itemize} and the observed-reset counter~\cite{DBLP:conf/eurosys/WeidnerA22}: \begin{itemize} \item has increment and reset; \item a reset cancels the observed increments. \end{itemize}

-The appeal of observed-cancel semantics can be seen in the observed-reset counter, as it allows a sample-and-reset pattern, in which a process periodically samples the counter value and resets it.
-This allows grouping increments in a sequence of values, without losing any increment, even the ones concurrently issued, which will be accounted for in the next sample-and-reset.
-An alternative semantics, in which a reset cancels concurrent increments, would not allow such accurate accounting to be achieved.
+The appeal of observed-cancel semantics can be seen in the observed-reset counter: it allows a sample-and-reset pattern, where a process periodically samples the counter value and resets it.
+This allows grouping increments in a sequence, without losing any increment, even the ones concurrently issued, which will be accounted for in the next sample-and-reset.
+An alternative semantics where reset cancels concurrent increments would not allow accurate accounting to be achieved.

 \topic{Observed-remove set}